EcoComplex/TrophicResourcesEdaphic/README.md

 [Short title]{.ul}: Trophic resources of the edaphic microarthropods

- Víctor Nicolás Velazco^1,2^, Carlos Eduardo Coviella^1,2^, Liliana Beatriz Falco^1,2^, Leonardo Ariel Saravia^3,4^

- ^1^ Departamento de Ciencias Básicas, Universidad Nacional de Luján (Argentina), ^2^ Instituto de Ecología y Desarrollo Sustentable (UNLu -- CONICET), ^3^ Instituto de Ciencias, Universidad Nacional de General Sarmiento (Argentina) ^4^ Centro Austral de Investigaciones Científicas (CADIC-CONICET), Ushuaia, Argentina.

- Corresponding author:

- Dr. Leonardo A. Saravia

- Author contributions: LF and LS originally formulated the idea, NV, CC developed the methodology, NV, CC, LF, and LS analyzed the data and wrote the manuscript.
+**Author contributions:** LF and LS originally formulated the idea, NV, CC developed the methodology, NV, CC, LF, and LS analyzed the data and wrote the manuscript.